 The ACA currently uses the USASF/IASF Rules for all All Star cheer divisions.
 Both Cheer and Dance teams must also follow the ACA Competition Policy.
 Due to recent changes in USASF/IASF policies, you must request a copy of the rules.

 Please click the link below to submit your request.

 - Specialty divisions include individuals and duos competiting a routine that does not include stunts, as well and Partner and Quad Groups that compete in the stunt division.

 - All specialty division athletes must follow age-appropriate rules

-- High School athletes must follow High School cheer rules, All Star athletes must follow USASF rules at the level they are competing
+- High School athletes must follow High School cheer rules, All Star athletes must follow USASF/IASF rules at the level they are competing

 - Partner Stunts can be same-sex or a male-female combination and may include a spotter.
 Quads may include up to five (5) athletes and may only include female athletes

 - Timing begins with the first beat of music and ends with your intent to leave the floor

 - Penalties are the same as regular cheer teams